-This subgenre is easy to identify when it is evident that the series full of sexually provocative scenes.
+This subgenre is easy to identify when it is evident that the series is full of sexually provocative scenes.
 Often the censored versions are aired on TV and only the Blu-ray versions come uncensored.
-Here too, the bulk of ecchi anime fall under either fantasy, comedy and romance genres.
+Here too, the bulk of ecchi anime fall under either fantasy, comedy or romance genres.
 The fan base for both the harem and ecchi anime is quite strong.

 Some of the best Ecchi anime and manga are Highschool DxD, Sekirei, Shinmai Maou no Testament, Monster Musume No Iru Nichijou, and Rosario Vampire.